 Music invites a response; emotional, spiritual and communal.
 Music in Worship invites that response and allows us to offer our music back to God in return, whether in congregational hymns, worship songs, 4-part harmony anthems or Taizé chants, to give a few examples.
 Diversity is our strength.
 We recognise that people’s response to different kinds of music in worship can be very varied in a congregation which holds all age groups and all musical tastes, and it is precisely because our experiences of music are so individual that we hope to meet the varied needs of the congregation in worship.

-The St John's Music Group consists of instrumentalists and singers who accompany more contemporary songs from "The Source".
-We offer something different, as with our present line-up of acoustic guitar, two violins, percussion and singers (with occasional flute and clarinet) we differ from people's usual concept of a church music group.
-In addition to Sunday (and sometimes non-Sunday) services, we provide music for other occasions, from secular jazzy Christmas songs as part of the Christingle celebrations, to pieces at a concert.
-We are always happy to welcome new members and at the present time are especially looking for a piano/keyboard player.
+The St John’s Music Group consists of instrumentalists and singers who accompany more contemporary songs from “The Source”.
+We offer something different, as with our present line-up of acoustic guitar, piano, two violins, viola, clarinet and singers we differ from people’s usual concept of a church music group.
+In addition to some of the Sunday services, we provide music for other occasions, from secular jazzy Christmas songs as part of the Christingle celebrations, to pieces at a concert.
+We are always happy to welcome new members.

 St John's Voices Past Events:

 Brighouse Victorian Christmas

 On Advent Sunday the St John’s voices joined singers from many other churches to form the choir for part of the ‘Nine Lessons and Carols’ which was taking place.
 We enjoyed ourselves dressing up in Victorian costume (or as Victorian as we could make it!) and as the combined “Brighouse and Rastrick Churches Together” choir we sang some favourite carols, accompanied by Sally, our St John’s accompanist.
 A good time was had by all!

 Carol Singing at Rastrick Hall & Grange